Vein of Galen malformations

 Cerebral amyloid angiopathy is caused by the deposition of amyloid alpha protein within the adventitia and media of leptomeningeal and parenchymal arteries.
 In the arteries affected by cerebral amyloid angiopathy, local muscle and elastic elements are replaced by amyloid fibrils, thereby weakening the wall of the vessel.
 Brittleness of arterioles with poor contractile capability is possibly responsible for the occurrence of hemorrhage and early growth of hematomas after rupture.
 It has been suggested that because arteriolar bleeding is slower than arterial bleeding, it is possible to intervene to stop ongoing hematoma expansion.
 For example, recombinant factor VIIa or other therapies may be useful (07).

 Each year in the United States, approximately 37,000 to 52,400 people suffer an intracerebral hemorrhage.
 This figure accounts for approximately 10% of all strokes.
-The number of intracerebral hemorrhage patients is expected to increase substantially over the next few decades because of the increasing age of the population (60; 19; 120; 49).
+The number of intracerebral hemorrhage patients is expected to increase substantially over the next few decades because of the increasing age of the population (61; 20; 125; 50).
 A significant rise in rates of intracerebral hemorrhage and a decrease in rates of cerebral infarction were noted in Quebec, Canada over 15 years.
 The decrease in the rates of cerebral infarction was 32.5% for men and 25.5% for women.
-A concomitant increase in rates of intracerebral hemorrhage was 28% for men and 22% for women (95).
+A concomitant increase in rates of intracerebral hemorrhage was 28% for men and 22% for women (98).
 The incidence of anticoagulant-associated intracerebral hemorrhage quintupled in our population during the 1990s.
 The majority of this change can be explained by increasing warfarin use.
-Anticoagulant-associated intracerebral hemorrhage now occurs at a frequency comparable to subarachnoid hemorrhage (39).
+Anticoagulant-associated intracerebral hemorrhage now occurs at a frequency comparable to subarachnoid hemorrhage (40).
 UK stroke mortality data, however, suggest that the incidence of hemorrhagic stroke has fallen in the past 20 years.
 Data from the Oxford Community Stroke Project and the Oxford Vascular Study suggested that in the population aged less than 75 years the incidence of intracerebral hemorrhage decreased substantially.
-However, above 75 years of age the proportion of intracerebral hemorrhage cases that were nonhypertensive with lobar bleeds and presumed to have had mainly amyloid-related hemorrhages increased (86).
+However, above 75 years of age the proportion of intracerebral hemorrhage cases that were nonhypertensive with lobar bleeds and presumed to have had mainly amyloid-related hemorrhages increased (88).
+After analyzing a nationwide inpatient sample (2004-2018) and U.S. Census Bureau data, Bako and colleagues noted an increased 3-year incidence (per 100,000 population) of intracerebral hemorrhage from 62.79 during 2004 to 2006 to 78.86 during 2016 to 2018 (10).
+The increase in incidence of intracerebral hemorrhage was much faster in the younger population.
+The authors found that the increased incidence of intracerebral hemorrhage coincided with an increased prevalence of hypertension and anticoagulant use.

 Angiography is not routinely done in patients with hypertensive bleeds.
 However, patients with lobar or primary intraventricular hemorrhage should always be subjected to angiography.
 Angiography should also be performed in patients who have subarachnoid blood associated with a parenchymal hematoma and in patients who have recurrent hemorrhages.
 The diagnosis of amyloid angiopathy is usually established by careful exclusion of other potential causes.
 Brain biopsy is not generally necessary.